 Inform yourself with Ternary Insights into Google Compute Engine

 The Ternary platform enables you to analyze many aspects of your cloud investments, including compute patterns, with our Insights feature.
-Looking at the example chart of Google Compute Engine costs (above left), you can see that the blue bar, representing compute processors, is the largest.
+Looking at the example chart of Google Compute Engine costs (above), you can see that the blue bar, representing compute processors, is the largest.
 This means that the largest potential for savings lies in optimizing compute processors.
 Optimizing block storage (purple bar), compute RAM (yellow bar), or IP charge (green bar), for example, won’t help nearly as much.
 That’s because they make up a comparatively small proportion of spend.

 Ternary Insights also provide recommendations, under “Optimizations,” shown in the screenshot below.
 In this example, the user has unused static IP addresses or unattached storage that can be reduced to save money.